franciscoctavares/linsolve/README.md

 # linsolve
-Cli tool for solving linear programming models
+Command Line tool for solving linear programming models

 ## Note
 This repo was migrated from another account of mine in [Codeberg](https://codeberg.org/libertymaxi/linsolve)(now archived).